BanjoBillyJr/ISYE-7406---Project-Two/README.md

 by using variable engineering and dimensionality reduction strategies to reduce overfitting and find variables that impact percent body fat (calculated using Brozek's equation).

-Please message me for project details - PDF and Code.
+Please message me for project details - PDF, Formal Report  and Code.